Jarryd Roughead

 Jarryd Roughead (born 23 January 1987) is an Australian rules football coach and former player.
-He is currently an assistant coach with the St Kilda Football Club in the Australian Football League (AFL).
-He played for the Hawthorn Football Club in the AFL and was the club's captain from 2017 until his retirement in 2019.
+He was formerly an assistant coach with the St Kilda Football Club in the Australian Football League (AFL).
+He played for the Hawthorn Football Club in the AFL and was the club's captain from 2017–2018.
+He retired in 2019.

 Early and personal life

 Born in Leongatha in southern Gippsland, Roughead played for the Gippsland Power.
 After the under 18s season finished, Roughead helped his local team, Leongatha, win the WGLFL premiership.

 Roughead is friends with Australian basketball players Joe Ingles and Patty Mills.

-His cousin Jordan Roughead played for the Collingwood Football Club.
+His cousin, Jordan Roughead, played for the Collingwood Football Club and Western Bulldogs Football Club.

-Roughead is married and has a daughter.
+Roughead is married and has a daughter & a son.

 AFL career

-2004-2007: Introduction to senior football
+2004–2007: Introduction to senior football

 Roughead was recruited to Hawthorn with the 2nd overall pick in the 2004 AFL draft. he was selected by Hawthorn along with future dual-club superstar Lance Franklin.
 Both Roughead and Franklin were to be key members of Hawthorn's line up as they grew older.

 In Round 19, 2005, Roughhead was nominated for the AFL Rising Star award.
 He collected 20 disposals in a 41-point loss against the Brisbane Lions.